Sigmoid Gating is More Sample Efficient than Softmax Gating in Mixture of Experts: Discussion

 \section{Discussion}

-In this paper, we carry out a convergence analysis of least squares expert estimation under MoE models with the sigmoid gate, which was found empirically to be robust to the representation collapse issue and to have a favorable performance in MoE applications.
-We demonstrate that under both gating regimes, the sigmoid gating requires a smaller sample size than the softmax gating to reach the same expert estimation error: that is, the sigmoid gating is more sample efficient than its softmax counterpart.
-Furthermore, we also verify that experts formulated as feed-forward networks with popular activation such as $\relu$ and $\gelu$ are compatible with the sigmoid gating.
+In this paper, we carry out a convergence analysis of least squares expert estimation under MoE models with the sigmoid gating, which was found empirically to be robust to the representation collapse issue and to have a favorable performance in the MoE applications.
+We demonstrate that under both the gating regimes, the sigmoid gating requires a smaller sample size than the softmax gating to reach the same expert estimation error: that is, the sigmoid gating is more sample efficient than its softmax counterpart.
+Furthermore, we also verify that experts formulated as feed-forward networks with popular activation functions such as $\relu$ and $\gelu$ are more compatible with the sigmoid gating than other types of expert functions.